 - ZTE Axon Pro 9/10

 Using an iPhone 8 for testing we find USB PD phones will fast charge over the USB-C port. iPhones will need to use a USB-C to Lightning cable, not included.
 And Android phones will need a USB-C to USB-C cable, which is included.

 Apple 2.4A is also supported.
 So it should fast charge older iPhone 4-7 models, though not as fast.
-But given the upgraded cable needed it isn’t be best value for those older phones.
+But given the upgraded cable needed it isn’t the best value for those older phones.

 Quick Charge 3.0 Phones